Constraining Reheating Temperature, Inflaton-SM Coupling and Dark Matter Mass in Light of ACT DR6 Observations: Constraining inflationary and post-inflationary parameters

 From the particle physics perspective, it is crucial to derive constraints on the microphysical inflaton-SM coupling parameters.
 Since the inflaton-SM coupling directly determines the reheating temperature, the constraint on $T_{\rm re}$ directly provides bounds on the coupling parameter, as shown in Fig.~\ref{trilinear}, \ref{quartic}.
 All the color regions have the same significance as we already mentioned.
 For lower values of EoS, $\wphi < 1/3$, the parameter space allowed by ACT observations predominantly lies in the non-perturbative regime.
-In contrast, for higher values, $\wphi>1/3$, the parameter space mostly lies within the perturbative regime.
-Therefore, if reheating occurs with a lower EoS in the context of the $\alpha$-attractor E-model, it tends to proceed in a non-perturbative manner.
-On the other hand, if reheating takes place with a higher EoS, the reheating proceeds in a perturbative manner.
-Since our analysis is confined to the perturbative reheating framework, the allowed ranges of the perturbative coupling parameters consistent with the ACT observations are summarized in Table~\ref{couplingtable}.
+For the case $\wphi=0$ with bosonic decay process, the reheating temperature $\tre$ allowed by ACT observations lies entirely within the NPC region.
+Therefore, the corresponding inflaton coupling predictions obtained using the perturbative reheating framework are not reliable in this case (see the upper rightmost panel of Fig.~\ref{trilinear}).
+In contrast, for higher values EoS, $\wphi>1/3$, the parameter space mostly lies within the perturbative regime.
+Therefore, within the context of the $\alpha$-attractor E-model, ACT observations favor the non-perturbative reheating for lower EoS $\wphi<1/3$, whereas for higher EoS ($w_\phi>1/3$), ACT observations favor the perturbative reheating.
+Since we have used a perturbative reheating framework to derive the coupling constraints, the allowed ranges of the perturbative coupling parameters consistent with the ACT observations are summarized in Table~\ref{couplingtable}.